 MyOrg is an app designed for college students to find and join on-campus organizations of their interests.
 The app aims to address the information barrier between students and organizations that exists due to a variety of reasons later discussed in the research section.
-The goal of the application is to foster easier and more personal communication between new students and various student organizations as they search for their new homes in college.
+The goal is to foster easier and more personal communication between new students and various student organizations as students search for their new homes in college.

 To better understand the process of joining campus organizations as new students, I interviewed 5 college students about their experiences, who came from diverse backgrounds with different interests and goals.
 Through interviews, I aimed to understand more about students’ past experiences with searching for student groups and to probe into their emotions behind the process.

 In addition to the interviews, I also created a survey that asks about students’ needs and concerns regarding the organizations that they want to apply for, especially the criteria that they value the most when learning about organizations.